MV10/CommandLineSwitchPipe/README.md

 Just execute `demo` to start the server in local named-pipes mode.
 Once the demo program is running, open a second console window and run it again with any of these switches:

-* `-quit` will terminate the running service
+* `--quit` will terminate the running service
-* `-date` will return the date portion of the system clock
+* `--date` will return the date portion of the system clock
-* `-time` will return the time portion of the system clock
+* `--time` will return the time portion of the system clock

-To start the server listening on a port, execute `demo -port [PORT]` where the port number is 49152 to 65536 (the custom/dynamic port range), such as:
+To start the server listening on a port, execute `demo --port [PORT]` where the port number is 49152 to 65536 (the custom/dynamic port range), such as:

-* `demo -port 50001`
+* `demo --port 50001`

 However, the demo does not have a way to send the switches over the network, as that would significantly complicate the code (which makes it hard to understand, as a demo).
 Instead, use the `tcpargs` utility described in the _Network Support_ section above.
 This utility is also a good example of how you'd build a simple remote control app that communicates via switches.